 Online resources for small charities & community groups.
 This is meant as a guide for people who are new to the sector.
 Most of the organisations provide more services than those listed here.
 Take a look at their websites.

-NCVO is free for groups with annual turnovers below £30K and Funding Central is free for organisations with turnovers below £100K.
+NCVO is free to join for groups with annual turnovers below £30K.

 Banking, fundraising services, research and campaigning on behalf of charities.
 Many small charities use their banking services.

 Skills, tools and information for small charities.
 Services include help recruiting and supporting trustees.
 Training events include fundraising.